chickensouple/chickensouple.github.io/content/posts/constrained_wireless/index.md

 $$min_\theta \text{ } E_h[l(h, f_\theta(h))] \\
 s.t.
 E_h[g(h, f_\theta(h))] \leq 0$$

-where $$l$$ is a smooth loss function, and $$g$$ is a smooth constraint function.
-In particular, this optimization has to be done where $$l$$ and $$g$$ may be unknown or hard to measure.
+where \\( l \\) is a smooth loss function, and \\(g\\) is a smooth constraint function.
+In particular, this optimization has to be done where \\(l\\) and \\(g\\) may be unknown or hard to measure.
 This is the case for wireless power allocation.
 One goal is to maximize throughput while under power constraints.
 The throughput is affected by the environment (how the waves bounce around, other wireless interference, etc.) which can be changing over time.
 The characterstics of the environment can be measured, but not so easily, and it can change quite fast.
 Thus, Reinforcement Learning (RL) seems to be a good candidate solution.
 However, most Reinforcement learning algorithms do not optimize with constraints in mind.
 This work will extend common methods into constrained versions.
 Our paper is available [here](#eisen).

 # Background
 I am not an expert in wireless technology.
 So for a more complete picture, I will point you to examples in [our paper](https://arxiv.org/abs/1807.08088) that my coauthor has written.
 A brief summary will be that wireless transceivers have a variety of channels (frequency allocations) on which it can choose to communicate on.
-The channels are effected by $$h$$, the [fading](https://en.wikipedia.org/wiki/Fading).
+The channels are effected by \\(h\\), the [fading](https://en.wikipedia.org/wiki/Fading).
 Generally, sending a more powerful signal will allow the message to be recieved with greater probability, though other transmitters might interfere as well.
 The goal is to allocate power to multiple transmitters across channels to maximize throughput while obeying a power constraint.

 Reinforcement learning is a technique to solve [Markov Decision Processes (MDP)](https://en.wikipedia.org/wiki/Markov_decision_process) when some part of the MDP is unknown.
 There are many great resources for an intro into reinforcement learning such as [this book](#sutton).
 I will abstain from adding one more slightly worse introduction.